iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ```

 -
 The LQR inputs are bidirectional and analog.
 The LQR regulates the roll and pitch angles by a choice of a suitable input.
 There are four digital input pins: **1A**, **2A**, **3A**, **4A**, and a pair of analog enable pins: **1,2En** and **3,4EN**.
 The enable pins control the speeds of rotation with a 16-bit resolution, whereas the logical input pins: **1A**, **2A**, **3A** and **4A** control the direction of rotation.
 A motor rotates in reverse by swapping the values of Input 1 with Input 2, switching 2 values in the memory.
 Therefore, LQR controls the roll and pitch angles by making changes to two variables: `rollingPWM` corresponding to **1,2EN** and `reactionPWM` corresponding to **3,4EN**.
 LQR adds / subtracts from the two variables when it acts in the environment.
 To drive a direct current actuator, the driver generates an electric potential at the two ends of the actuator's coil.
-An electric current in the power terminals (**1Y** and **2Y**, or, **3Y** and **4Y**) occurs whenever the electric potential at the two end points are sifficiently different in intensity.
+An electric current in the power terminals (**1Y** and **2Y**, or, **3Y** and **4Y**) occurs whenever the electric potential at the two end points are sufficiently different in intensity.
 The duty cycle of a PWM signal shapes the line graph of an analog voltage.
 In a Voltage versus Time graph, the PWM signal is a point on the graph and varies with time.
 There are two independent PWM signals: the reaction wheel's motor enable pin and the rolling wheel's motor enable pin.
 In turn, the duty cycles of the PWM signals, tell the Integrated Circuit (IC) to adjust the electric potential at the output pins of the IC: **1Y**, **2Y**, **3Y** and **4Y**.
 Making changes to the duty cycles with the given feedback policy `u_k`, the registers of channels one and two of Timer 2 are changed after scaling the variables and casting them to integer values.

 ![motordriver](./assets/reactionwheelunicycle/schematics/motordriver.jpeg)